Anxiety and menstruation: what to do if you feel anxious?

 • irritability...

-There seems to be a link between hormonal variations in progesterone and estrogen during the flow of periods and the chemical mechanisms of anxiety.
+There seems to be a link between hormonal variations in progesterone and estrogen during the menstrual flow and the chemical mechanisms of anxiety.
 For a few days, the women concerned may feel as if they are experiencing a real depression.

-Anxiety generally manifests itself during the days of periods, with unstable moods, depressive thoughts, high anxiety and general nervousness in women.
-Anxiety prior to periods can start with simple anxious or depressing thoughts, and be accentuated by physical symptoms such as cold sweats, nausea, accelerated heart rate...
+Anxiety generally manifests itself during menstruation, with unstable moods, depressive thoughts, high anxiety and general nervousness.
+Pre-menstrual anxiety can start with simple distressing or depressing thoughts and escalate to physical symptoms such as cold sweats, nausea, accelerated heart rate...

-How to combat anxiety before and during periods ?
+How can I combat anxiety before and during my period?

-There is no real 100% effective treatment for anxiety and periods or premenstrual dysphoric disorder: we don't know exactly what causes it, but the first clue is a drop in serotonin levels (known as thehappiness hormone), traditionally linked to increased anxiety.
+There is no real 100% effective treatment for anxiety and menstruation, or for premenstrual dysphoric disorder: we don't know exactly what causes it, but the first clue is a drop in serotonin levels (known as the "happy hormone"), traditionally linked to an increase in anxiety.
 The main way to combat anxiety during the menstrual cycle is therefore to increase serotonin levels by various means.

 Relaxation methods